 Most of them instruct you to place them in boiling water for a certain period of time, allow them to cool and then place them in your mouth so that the guard is fitted to your bite.

 Be aware, though, that this cheaper option does not always feel good in the mouth and may not work as well as something more expensive.
-Your dentist can make a mouth guard for you; this option costs more but is often well worth it in the end and a lot cheaper than emergency dentist treatment.
+Your dentist or orthodontist can make a mouth guard for you; this option costs more but is often well worth it in the end and a lot cheaper than emergency dentist treatment.

 It is important to note that you need to pay attention to your personal safety even if you are not involved in a contact sport.
 Solo sports, like skiing and cycling, can be dangerous, too.
 For example, it is possible to fall off of your bike and hit the ground.